NixOS/rfcs/rfcs/0145-doc-strings.md

 ## Current problems

+### Inconsistend usage outside /lib folder

+Those comments are only used and parsed consistently in the /lib folder.
+Outside of this folder the format doesn't follow the convention strictly.
+Also the comments outside /lib are not used to generate any output.
+Thus users dont have feedback if the for

 ### Unspecified format

 In general, the format for writing documentation strings is **not specified**.

-The only place where it is applied is: *nixpkgs/lib/**
+The *nixdoc*-tool enforces a somewhat consistent format but the actual format was never specified and is not enforced in parts of nixpkgs where nixdoc is currently not applied.

-*nixdoc* only applies to places in nixpkgs/lib.
-But extending the scope of *nixdoc* does not work and thus is not the primary goal.
-Instead, we should find formal rules for writing *doc-strings*.
+Extending the scope of *nixdoc* is not the primary goal.
+Instead, we should find formal rules for writing *doc-comments*.
 Tools like *nixdoc* can then implement against this RFC instead of the format relying on nixdoc implementation details.

 ### Only specific placements work